alephgamma/RHCA-study-notes/4_EX380_study_notes.md

   and set the `mc` name to `50-master-motd`

 ### Task breakdown
 4.1.
-Get the template and modify it.
-From where ... the docs:  `post-install-machine-configuration`
+Get the template and modify it ... the docs:  `post-install-machine-configuration`
 ```
 vi 50-worker-motd.bu
 ```